Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Is Vanguard the Best Place to Invest?

 If you’re looking for low-cost investing, Vanguard is one of the best options.
-However, it comes with a set of pros and cons, which we will discuss further.
+However, it comes with a set of pros and cons, which we will discuss further down.
 What makes Vanguard stand out is the sheer number of no-load, low-cost fund options.

-Vanguard is a good solution for buy-and-hold investors (also called “position trading” – an investment strategy where an investor buys financial or non-financial assets to hold for the long run.
+Vanguard is a good solution for buy-and-hold investors (which is also called "position trading" - is an investment strategy where an investor buys financial or non-financial assets to hold for the long run.
 Pioneered by Warren Buffett).
 This makes it a good fit for those pursuing Financial Independence.
 The low-cost options combined with the service and selection offered by Vanguard make it hard to beat.

 One of the most recommended Vanguard funds in the ChooseFI community is VTSAX.
 It’s a total stock market fund, which means you invest in the entire U.S. stock market.
 It also has one of the lowest expense ratios at 0.040 percent.